-Can I make an injury claim for physiotherapy & private care?
+Can I make an injury claim for physiotherapy & private treatments?

 Most injuries will benefit from treatment as soon as possible after the injury has been sustained.
 Unfortunately, NHS waiting times for non-urgent cases can be extremely long.
 To prevent an injury deteriorating, the solution is often to seek private treatment.